coredns/policy/README.md

   * `type IN ('AAAA', 'A') && name =~ 'google.com'`
   * `[mac/address] =~ '.*:FF:.*'`

-  NOTE: because of the `/` separator included in a label of metadata, those labels must be enclosed on bracket [...] for acorrect evaluation by the expression engine
+  NOTE: because of the `/` separator included in a label of metadata, those labels must be enclosed in brackets `[...]`.

   The following names are supported for querying information